Asha Weinstein Agrawal, PhD

 Education Director and National Transportation Finance Center Director

 Asha Weinstein Agrawal is Director of MTI’s National Transportation Finance Center at San José State University, the MTI Education Director, and a Professor of Urban and Regional Planning at San José State.
 Her research agenda is guided by a commitment to the principles of sustainability and equity: what policy and planning tools can communities adopt to encourage environmentally-friendly travel and improve accessibility for people struggling with poverty or other disadvantages?
+She has explored these issues most frequently through work on transportation funding policy, travel behavior survey methods, and planning for pedestrians, bicyclings, micromobility riders, and transit passengers.
+She has authored over a hundred publications and been the PI or CO-PI on sponsored projects that received more than $3 million in funding.

 Dr. Agrawal earned a B.A. from Harvard University, an M.Sc. from the London School of Economics and Political Science, and a Ph.D. from the University of California, Berkeley.